lillianzhang-sjsu/cs272-team-6-custom-env/README.md

 2. Location of the crash is fixed, but the crash can occur in any 2 random lanes (adjacent to each other).
 3. A modified reward function with new rewards & penalties, suitable for a highway crash scenario.

-## Crash Scenario Insertion
-During reset(), the environment:
-- Calls createroad() to build straight multilane road (4 lanes by default, 1000 meters long).
-- Places two crashed vehicles at specific positions in a randomly chosen lane (crashlaneindex), with CrashedVehicle objects at positions 500 and 505 meters.
-These are static and act as "hazards" that the agent must react to.
-- Populates the environment with other moving vehicles.

-## Ego Vehicle (Agent) & Traffic Generation
-- The agent-controlled vehicle is created at a start position and added to the road.
-- Additional vehicles (traffic) are added using standard traffic vehicle logic, with randomized behavior and positions.

 ## Objective
 The main objective of the ego-vehicle is to react to the crash on the highway and respond appropriately in the following ways to ensure safe and efficient driving.